SoftwareAG/c8y-docs/content/apama/analytics-introduction-bundle/developing-apps.md

 The EPL Apps page of the Streaming Analytics application provides an interface for interactively editing new or existing EPL apps (\*.mon files) as well as importing and activating (deploying) EPL apps.

 Any user on the tenant wishing to use the EPL Apps page will need to be a **CEP Manager**.
-See [Managing permissions](/users-guide/administration/#managing-permissions) in the *User guide*.
+See [Administration > Managing permissions](/users-guide/administration/#managing-permissions) in the *User guide*.

 > **Info**: To be able to develop EPL apps with the Streaming Analytics application and/or to import monitor files from {{< sag-designer >}} into {{< product-c8y-iot >}}, your tenant needs to be subscribed to both the Apama-ctrl microservice and the Streaming Analytics application provided in {{< product-c8y-iot >}}.
 If you have the Apama Starter microservice or the Apama Smart Rules-only microservice, the EPL Apps page is not available in the Streaming Analytics application.
 If you want to have this capability, contact [product support](/welcome/contacting-support).